pandorabots-admin/docs/pages/building-bots-tutorial.md

 A common best practice in computer programming is to have two versions of software when one of those versions is live for the public: a _Production_ version that is live, and a _Staging_ version that is in development where you can test \(and back out of!\) any changes.
 This way, if something goes wrong in the staging version of the software you are editing, your changes do not impact the production version and disrupt end-users.
 One great feature of bots is that you can instantly update them after making changes, but it is important to first verify that none of your changes are breaking changes by testing thoroughly.

-So, if you have a bot deployed on the platform that is live for the public, any changes you make to your bot using the Editor will only impact the staging or _Sandbox_ version of your bot.
-Once you have tested your bot, clicking _Publish_ in the upper-right hand corner of the editor will push your changes live to production.
+So, if you have a bot deployed on the platform that is live for the public, any changes you make to your bot using the Edit features will only impact the staging or _Sandbox_ version of your bot.
+Once you have tested your bot, clicking _Publish_  will push your changes live to production.

 #### Bot Training via the Chat Widget